yeehaa123/elab/h2020/proposal/deliverables.md

 + Events

-  + Coding Sessions (also: inclusion?)
+  + 2.2.1 Coding Sessions (also: inclusion?)

-  + Hacking the Humanities (also: interface)
+  + 2.2.2Hacking the Humanities (also: interface)

-  + Conference
+  + 2.2.3 Conference

-+ Yearly evaluation reports based on regular academic courses Coding the Humanities, From Object to Data and Art, Science & Technology
++ 2.3 Yearly evaluation reports based on regular academic courses Coding the Humanities, From Object to Data and Art, Science & Technology

-+ Yearly evaluation reports based on overall usage, projects and feedback of the platform
++ 2.4 Yearly evaluation reports based on overall usage, projects and feedback of the platform

-+ Workshop reports based on Coding Sessions / Hacking the Humanities
++ 2.5 Workshop reports based on Coding Sessions / Hacking the Humanities

 Milestones: